NickleDave/nengo.github.io/documentation.rst

 Documentation
 *************

+To get going, check out the :ref:`Quick start guide`.

 The :ref:`Nengo ecosystem` includes many packages to implement core functionality, graphical intefaces, neuromorphic backends, and more.
 For more details on the overall ecosystem, see :ref:`here <Nengo ecosystem>`.

 Jump to documentation for:

 .. |nengocore| image:: https://www.nengo.ai/design/_images/full-light.svg
    :height: 50